stanislavlysenko0912/cag/README.md

 Available MCP tools:

-> All tools use about ~3k context tokens.

 - `cag_agent` – run a single agent
 - `cag_consensus` – run consensus across multiple agents
 - `cag_council` – run multi-stage council (answers, reviews, chairman)
 - `cag_models` – list supported models

+> [!NOTE]
+> All tools use about ~3k context tokens.
+If you very care about context tokens, you can use `cag prime` with hooks, or directly tell agent to run prime command before start working (if your agent don't support hooks) to get the usage guide, instead of mcp tools.

 ### Sessions